Home » Trips » What is Best Vacation to Iceland in August

 Clothing for Variable Weather

 Packing for Iceland requires some strategy, given the notorious variability of Icelandic weather.
 Even in August, layers are your best friends.
-For what is best vacation to Iceland in August, making sure you’re well-prepared is key.
+For the best vacation to Iceland in August, making sure you’re well-prepared is key.

-- Waterproof Hiking Boots: Whether you’re hiking up glaciers or walking through waterfalls, having the right shoes makes all the difference.
+• Waterproof Hiking Boots: Whether hiking up glaciers or walking through waterfalls, having the right shoes makes all the difference.
 Waterproof hiking boots are a must.

 Essential Gear for Outdoor Activities

-If you’re planning on tackling Iceland’s wild outdoor opportunities, you’ll need to come prepared.
+If you plan on tackling Iceland’s wild outdoor opportunities, you must come prepared.

 Accommodation Options